 Pre-tax Adjusted Earnings.
 As more fully described in "- Non-GAAP and Other Financial Disclosures," we use adjusted earnings, which does not equate to net income (loss) available to shareholders, as determined in accordance with GAAP.
 We believe that the presentation of adjusted earnings, as we measure it for management purposes, enhances the understanding of our performance by highlighting the results of operations and the underlying profitability drivers of the business.
-Adjusted earnings and other financial measures based on adjusted earnings allow analysis of our performance relative to our business plan and facilitate comparisons to industry results.
+Adjusted earnings allow analysis of our performance relative to our business plan and facilitate comparisons to industry results.
 Adjusted earnings should not be viewed as a substitute for net income (loss).